 Reader in Art

 David's work takes the form of installation, objects, drawing, & print media which disrupt the perception of an existing order by exploring the properties of language that make it the principle framework where reality is understood.

-Covertly humorous in tone and intention, his work offers an ambiguous relationship to how communication takes place and often involve impractical making processes that comment upon structures of human organisation.
-Regular subjects of interest are the reorganisation of image and textual relationships under the prevailing conditions and atomization of contemorary life.
+Covertly humorous in tone and intention, his work offers an ambiguous relationship to how communication takes place and often involves impractical making processes that comment upon structures of human organisation.
+Regular subjects of interest are the rearrangement of image and textual relationships under the prevailing conditions and atomization of contemporary life.

 His most recent solo work 'The Top and Bottom of It', Matt’s Gallery, London (2015) involved a 'time-machine' fabricated from the contents of office furniture.
 This required the making of a utilitarian/optical device to view items from a previously held exhibition of etchings and screen-prints embedded in the space.
 He was awarded the 2014 Chancellors’ Fellow Art/Writing residency at Edinburgh College of Art and made a major installation 'The Measure of All Things' at The City Dome, Collective Gallery, Edinburgh.
 For his first solo commission 'Your Answer Is Mine' he produced a unique hand produced intaglio etching for a 5.5 x 3m billboard structure made specifically for the space at Matt's Gallery, London.

 Inspired by LeWitt’s assertion that 'every artist should have a cheap line’ as the Editor, he self-published the quarterly publication 'Stellar' http://thirdperson.org.uk ; as a highly mimetic parody on the art world, Stellar’s meticulously re-produced and idiosyncratic narrative was realized through free access to a university photocopier.

 His works are in a number of private and public collections including the Tate Collection, The British Council, Contemporary Art Society, and Whitworth Art Gallery.